Bike Lifter Gang Busted; Two Arrested, Five Motorcycles Recovered - UrduPoint

 Bike Lifter Gang Busted; Two Arrested, Five Motorcycles Recovered

-Police have busted a bike-lifter gang and arrested its two members besides recovering five stolen motorcycles and other items from their possession
+Police have busted a bike-lifter gang and arrested its two members besides recovering five stolen motorcycles, cash Rs19,800 and other items from their possession

-RAWALPINDI, (UrduPoint / Pakistan Point News - 9th Jun, 2021 ) :Police have busted a bike-lifter gang and arrested its two members besides recovering five stolen motorcycles and other items from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 16th Jun, 2021 ) :Police have busted a bike-lifter gang and arrested its two members besides recovering five stolen motorcycles, cash Rs19,800 and other items from their possession.

-According to a police spokesman, police team under the supervision of SHO Race Course Police Station was constituted which after hectic efforts managed to net two accused namely Falak Naz and Ghulam Abbas, who were bike lifter gang members and allegedly involved in a number cases registered in different police stations.
+According to a police spokesman, police team under the supervision of SHO Race Course Police Station was constituted which after hectic efforts managed to net two accused namely Inam Zulfiqar Masih and Zaheer Abbas, who were bike lifter gang members and allegedly involved in a number of cases registered in different police stations.

 Police recovered five stolen motorcycles and other items from their possession.